Darkness. That was all that laid before me. For some strange reason, I can’t remember how I got here.

 “Could it be, you guys were trying to cheer me up?”
 Even if it was fake, I still remember the warmth I felt when that voice grabs my hand.

 “I’m sorry, mom, dad.
 I’ve been trying my hardest, but I don’t think I can get our store back.”
 Tears trickle down my face as I let my pent-up frustration and anger go.

 This flower shop was mom and dad little treasure.
 But the war took it from them.
 Its only thanks to the Crooked Man buy dad’s shop that the city hasn’t destroyed this store yet.
 But it doesn’t seem he has any intention of letting me buy it from him.
 “Dad, what should I do?”

 I’m sure if someone walked in and see me talking to plants, they would question my sanity, but right now I need a sign.
-“So please dad, help me.
+“So please, dad, help me.
 Give me a sign.”
-I clasp my hands together and waited in silence for someone to answer me.
-Unexpectedly the one that answered my plead wasn’t my dad or even the plants, it was my stomach.
-It growled angrily at me for skipping meals.
+I clasped my hands together and waited in silence for someone to answer me.
+Unexpectedly the one that responded to my pleading wasn’t my dad or even the plants.
+It was my stomach.
+It growled at me for skipping meals.

 “I’m assuming that wasn’t a sign.”
 I wipe my tears away while awkwardly laughing at myself for asking a plant for help.

 What should I do for food?
 Because I’ve been saving my money to buy the store, I haven’t been eating that much lately.
 I usually shrug my shoulders and wait till the morning.
 But I feel if I keep skipping meals, it’ll affect my growth.
 I look at the mirror in the corner of the room.
 A brown skin girl with gold eyes that was glowing faintly in the dark stare back at me.
 Just one glance at my petite body and people will mistake me for a twelve-year-old even though I’m nineteen.